Pentecostalism

-Comprising over 700 denominations and many independent churches, Pentecostalism is highly decentralized.
+Comprising over 700 Christian denominations and many independent churches, Pentecostalism is highly decentralized.
 No central authority exists, but many denominations are affiliated with the Pentecostal World Fellowship.
 With over 279 million classical Pentecostals worldwide, the movement is growing in many parts of the world, especially the Global South and Third World countries.
 Since the 1960s, Pentecostalism has increasingly gained acceptance from other Christian traditions, and Pentecostal beliefs concerning the baptism of the Holy Spirit and spiritual gifts have been embraced by non-Pentecostal Christians in Protestant and Catholic churches through their adherence to the Charismatic movement.
 Together, worldwide Pentecostal and Charismatic Christianity numbers over 644 million adherents.
-While the movement originally attracted mostly lower classes in the global South, there is a new appeal to middle classes.
-Middle-class congregations tend to have fewer members.
 Pentecostalism is believed to be the fastest-growing religious movement in the world.

 History

 Background

-Early Pentecostals have considered the movement a latter-day restoration of the church's apostolic power, and historians such as Cecil M. Robeck Jr. and Edith Blumhofer write that the movement emerged from late 19th-century radical evangelical revival movements in America and in Great Britain.
+Early Pentecostals considered the movement a latter-day restoration of the church's apostolic power.
+Historians such as Cecil M. Robeck Jr. and Edith L. Blumhofer write that the movement emerged from late 19th-century radical evangelical revival movements in the United States and in Great Britain.

-Within this radical evangelicalism, expressed most strongly in the Wesleyan–holiness and Higher Life movements, themes of restorationism, premillennialism, faith healing, and greater attention on the person and work of the Holy Spirit were central to emerging Pentecostalism.
+Within this radical evangelicalism, expressed most strongly in the Wesleyan–holiness and Higher Life movements, themes of restorationism, premillennialism, faith healing, and greater attention to the person and work of the Holy Spirit were central to emerging Pentecostalism.
 Believing that the second coming of Christ was imminent, these Christians expected an endtime revival of apostolic power, spiritual gifts, and miracle-working.
 Figures such as Dwight L. Moody and R. A. Torrey began to speak of an experience available to all Christians which would empower believers to evangelize the world, often termed baptism with the Holy Spirit.

 Certain Christian leaders and movements had important influences on early Pentecostals.
 The essentially universal belief in the continuation of all the spiritual gifts in the Keswick and Higher Life movements constituted a crucial historical background for the rise of Pentecostalism.
 Albert Benjamin Simpson (1843–1919) and his Christian and Missionary Alliance (founded in 1887) was very influential in the early years of Pentecostalism, especially on the development of the Assemblies of God.
 Another early influence on Pentecostals was John Alexander Dowie (1847–1907) and his Christian Catholic Apostolic Church (founded in 1896).
 Pentecostals embraced the teachings of Simpson, Dowie, Adoniram Judson Gordon (1836–1895) and Maria Woodworth-Etter (1844–1924; she later joined the Pentecostal movement) on healing.
 Edward Irving's Catholic Apostolic Church (founded c.
 1831) also displayed many characteristics later found in the Pentecostal revival.

 Isolated Christian groups were experiencing charismatic phenomena such as divine healing and speaking in tongues.
 The Holiness Pentecostal movement provided a theological explanation for what was happening to these Christians, and they adapted a modified form of Wesleyan soteriology to accommodate their new understanding.